oktadev/okta-blog/_source/_posts/2022-04-05-state-of-ffi-java.md

 {% img blog/state-of-ffi-java/JNI-getpid.png alt:"getpid with JNI" width:"800" %}{: .center-image }

 As you can see here, there are precisely six steps to make this simple native call using JNI.
 You start by writing a Java class that declares the native method.
 Then you use `javac` to generate a header file and a C class for this.
 These are the native bindings.
 Next, you will implement the C class.
 Remember, these are Java developers writing C code.
 This means you must write memory-safe C code, which has access to the entire JVM via the `JNIEnv` variable passed to the C class.
 In many scenarios, the developer may not have much experience in C. So that will be fun... or more like a security nightmare.
 Next, you will compile the C code into a platform-specific dynamic library and determine where to place that binary.
-Pray that all this works without exposing the app to a security vulnerability.
+Pray, if you must, that all this works without exposing the app to a security vulnerability.
 Then, you will load this into the Java class and compile and run the class, and hopefully, it works.

 Ooof!
 This was just a simple `getpid` call; imagine writing something like an OpenGL interface or GPU offloading program using JNI.